fiji/fiji-builds/README.md

     ij = imagej.init('./Fiji', mode='headless')
     print(f"PyImageJ initialized with ImageJ {ij.getVersion()}")

+if ij is not None:
     print("✅ PyImageJ is ready to use!
 The 'ij' variable contains your ImageJ instance.")

-# If anything went wrong, you can inspect the setup output:
+# If anything went wrong, you can inspect the setup output (in a new cell):
 # pyimagej_setup.show()  # Shows all setup steps and any errors
 ```